 Selection Criteria - - Projects submitting an Application to the City of Minneapolis for tax-exempt housing revenue bonds or 4% HTC must demonstrate that the project will score a minimum of 35 points under the 4% HTC Selection Criteria below.
-Projects will be prioritized on the basis of their total score plus an evaluation of whether the project is on City owned land, readiness of the project to proceed, amount and term of bond allocation requested, geographic location, and overall feasibility of the project for purposes of receiving an allocation of private activity volume cap for the issuance of tax exempt housing revenue bonds by the City of Minneapolis.
+Projects will be prioritized on the basis of their total score plus an evaluation of whether the project is on City owned land, readiness of the project to proceed, amount and term of bond allocation requested, geographic location, risk of loss of federal subsidy, and overall feasibility of the project for purposes of receiving an allocation of private activity volume cap for the issuance of tax exempt housing revenue bonds by the City of Minneapolis.